bjamturley/MedSchoolAtlas/Clinical skills/Neurological exam.md

 Ask patient to take their heel and place it on their opposite knee and slide it down their shin and back.
 Repeat for other side.
 ## Gait
 Ask patient to walk across the room and back.
 Ask them to do the same on their toes and then on their heels.
 Next, ask them to perform a **tandem walk** one foot in front of the other in a line.
+## Romberg
+Ask patient to place feet together with hands to the side.
+Have them close their eyes for 10 seconds.
+Make sure you position yourself to catch them if they fall.